 Coverage for liability

-Lawsuits are rampant in Florida, thus if you are faced with a lawsuit regarding a home that you live in but do not own, renter’s insurance will give you the extra coverage for the amount you are faced with in court.
+Lawsuits are rampant in Florida; thus if you are faced with a lawsuit regarding a home that you live in but do not own, renter’s insurance may help protect you for the amount you are faced with in court.